kymckay/img2factorio/README.md

  Argument | Description
  -|-
- -scale &lt;coefficient&gt; | scale the image and maintain the aspect ratio -width &lt;pixels&gt; | set the image width in pixels -height &lt;pixels&gt; | set the image height in pixels -border &lt;thickness&gt; | add a border around all edges of the image -quantize &lt;number&gt; | quantize the image colours into a limited number -invert | invert the image colours
+ --scale &lt;coef&gt; | scale the image and maintain the aspect ratio --width &lt;pixels&gt; | set the image width in pixels --height &lt;pixels&gt; | set the image height in pixels --border &lt;thickness&gt; | add a border around all edges of the image --quantize &lt;number&gt; | quantize the image colours into a limited number --threshold &lt;value&gt; | alter the greyscale value threshold pixels are compared to -i, --invert | invert the image colours
- -tile | make the image seamless
+ -t, --tile | make the image seamless
- -preview | save a preview image and exit
+ -p, --preview | save a preview image and exit

  ## Developer Notes